pragyajha24/Passenger-Counter-App/README.md

 # Passenger-Counter-App
-This is a passenger counter app on subway.
+This is a passenger counter app for subway.